 This course focuses on the preparation of a complete set of working drawings for a medium size project with emphasis on detailing and interior finishes.
 Drawings include plans, furniture layout, schedules, detailed set of working drawings, specification document related to the working drawings set and building systems.

 IND 470 Graduation Project II

-Credit Hour: 6 (2 lecture + 8 studio) Prerequisite: IND 430 + IND 415 with an opportunity of successfully working on a real interior design project of their choice.
+Credit Hour: 6 (2 lecture + 8 studio) Prerequisite: IND 430 + IND 415

+This course provides the students with an opportunity of successfully working on a real interior design project of their choice.